Nirmalamma: Film career

 She has established Nirmala Arts and produced Chalaki Mogudu Chadasthapu Pellam, starring Rajendra Prasad, directed by Relangi Narasimha Rao.

-Her last movie was Premaku Swagatham, directed by famous director S. V. Krishna Reddy.
-Her last public appearance was at the Vajrothsava celebrations of Telugu cinema where many celebrities remembered her for the fact that she has played as mother/grandmother for many generations of Telugu Cinema.
+Her last movie was Premaku Swagatham, directed by S. V. Krishna Reddy.
+Her last public appearance was at the Vajrothsava celebrations of Telugu cinema where many celebrities remembered her for the fact that she has played as mother/grandmother for many generations of Telugu cinema.

 Personal life

 She had no children of her own, but adopted a daughter, Kavitha.